GSE Instructor Handbook: Course Delivery, Logistics, and Support

-Also, please do not leave returned assignments with the department secretary or receptionist to return to students who come to the front desk.
+Also, please do not leave returned assignments with a department assistant or the GSE front desk to return to students.
 Distributing returned work to students interrupts other important tasks these busy staff members have to do, and room to keep student papers and notebooks in staff workspaces is very limited.

 GSE faculty can do one of the following:

 - Return work directly to students in class:

 - Pass out assignments to students at the end of class

 - Students retrieve their work, before or at the end of class, in individual, labeled file folders or envelopes that guard the confidentiality of the work inside, under the observation of the instructor, ensuring that only the student whose name is on the label removes the material.

 - Students arrange to pick up work from instructors outside of class.

 - Students provide instructors with a self-addressed and stamped envelope that instructors can use to return material directly to students.
 (It is helpful to put a statement on the syllabus making this a course requirement.)